 1. What are the main benefits of a heat pump?

-Consistent warmth: One of the top benefits of a heat pump is the consistent heat, making your home more comfortable.
+They provide consistent warmth: One of the top benefits of a heat pump is the consistent heat, making your home more comfortable.
 The cool spots that you often get with electric baseboards are gone.

 Air-source heat pumps fall into three categories:

-Central: Central heat pumps also have an outdoor compressor, but their heat is transferred to an indoor furnace or air handler, which uses a ducting system to carry the air around the house.
+Central heat pump: Central heat pumps also have an outdoor compressor, but their heat is transferred to an indoor furnace or air handler, which uses a ducting system to carry the air around the house.
 If you’re replacing an existing electrical, natural gas or oil furnace, your ducting may need some modifications so that your heat pump can run efficiently.

 Heat pumps also come with a choice of compressors - single speed, two speed and variable speed.
 Variable speed compressors are much more efficient than the other two, which is why they’re the only type we offer rebates on.